 If you’re told to ‘mind you own onions’ or ‘go cook yourself an egg’, you’ve clearly made a French person get ‘mustard up their nose’.
 Here’s a few French phrases that you should know.

-The French food obsession goes beyond aged cheeses, hearty recipes and bodied wines – it infuses every part of French culture right down to the language.
+The French food obsession goes beyond aged cheeses, hearty recipes and bodied wines – it infuses every part of French culture right down to the phrases.
 If you want to fit in like a French local, there’s no better way than turning to the nation’s top obsessions: language and food.

 Lingoda is an innovative online language school that brings native speaking teachers into your living room.
 Their learning platform will ensure you’re speaking like the French before you know it.
 Whether you're learning for business or pleasure, simply choose the right time and ability level for you and join one of Lingoda’s classes from the comfort of your home.